E-scooter Electronics: Controller, BMS, Display, IoT

 Each of the three phases is controlled by a pair of N-channel MOSFET transistors (high and low side of the half-bridge) — six in total for the three-phase bridge.
 Two key MOSFET parameters that define the controller’s limits:

-Thermal management is critical: the controller in a high-power scooter dissipates up to 200–400 W as heat, so the board is bolted to the aluminium deck housing through thermal paste, or the controller is integrated into a sealed heatsink enclosure.
+Thermal management is critical: under full load the controller in a high-power scooter can dissipate tens to hundreds of watts as heat (on the order of a few hundred watts at peak, as a rule of thumb), so the board is bolted to the aluminium deck housing through thermal paste, or the controller is integrated into a sealed heatsink enclosure.

 Specific controller examples